2nd Marine Logistics Group

 Expanded eligibility to file a restricted report

 Victims, covered by reference MCO 1752.5C, are eligible to file a Restricted Report, providing they did not personally report the sexual assault incident to law enforcement (including MCIOs); and they did not previously elect to make an Unrestricted Report with a SARC or SAPR VA by signing a DD Form 2910 on the same sexual assault incident.
-Victims, covered by reference (b) are eligible to file a Restricted Report even if:
+Victims are eligible to file a Restricted Report even if:

-They disclosed the sexual assault incident to the RSCO, XO, and/or SgtMaj or to personnel in the chain of command;
+They disclosed the sexual assault incident to the CO, XO, and/or SgtMaj or to personnel in the chain of command;

 There is an ongoing MCIO investigation into the sexual assault incident initiated by a third party and not due to the victim’s disclosure to law enforcement;